 You’re eligible for Social Security Disability Insurance benefits (SSDI) or Supplemental Security Income (SSI) if you cannot work because you have a medical condition that’s expected to last at least 12 months.
-As a Raleigh, NC social security disability law firm, Lennon, Camak & Bertics handles applications for SSDI, SSI and hearings before a social security administrative law judge (ALJ).
-Our NC social security disability attorneys are sharp, experienced and dedicated to our clients every step of the way.
+As a NC social security disability law firm, Lennon, Camak & Bertics handles applications for SSDI, SSI and hearings before a social security administrative law judge (ALJ).
+Our social security disability attorneys are sharp, experienced and dedicated to our clients every step of the way.

 Federal Social Security Disability Applications & Appeals